anakib1/MangoTruth/README.md

 ```

 1) The front-end is accessible from http://localhost:7860/
-2) The back-end is accessible from http://localhost:8080/
+2) The back-end is accessible from http://localhost:8080/ or http://core:8080/

 ### Docker setup